fjkz/tt-runner/doc/en/README.md

 └── test_ok.sh
 ```

-We can run them by invoking `tt-runner` with the root path of the test suite.
-If all test scripts succeed, `tt-runner` exits with a 0 status code.
-If there are any failures, `tt-runner` exits with a 1 status code.
+We can run them by invoking `ttap` with the root path of the test suite.
+If all test scripts succeed, `ttap` exits with a 0 status code.
+If there are any failures, `ttap` exits with a 1 status code.

 The result is printed on the console.

 ```
-$ tt-runner sample/test-simple
+$ ttap sample/test-simple
 ✗ test_not_ok.sh
 ✓ test_ok.sh